chagayh/GSextension/README.md

 2. Create an account on the  [Mozilla developer hub](https://addons.mozilla.org/en-US/developers/).
 3. Go to this [page](https://addons.mozilla.org/en-US/developers/addon/api/key/) and generate API keys by clicking on the "Generate new credentials" button.
 Two credentials will be created: JWT issuer and JWT secret.
-4. To sign our package we must use them both and launch the following command from inside the extension directory:
+4. To sign the package you must use them both and launch the following command from inside the extension directory:
    ```
    $ web-ext sign --api-key=[JWT issuer] --api-secret=[JWT secret]